aws-controllers-k8s/emrcontainers-controller/README.md

 This repository contains source code for the AWS Controllers for Kubernetes (ACK) service controller for EMR on EKS Service.

-Please [log issues](https://github.com/aws-controllers-k8s/community/issues) and feedback on the main AWS Controllers for Kubernetes Github project.
+Please [log issues](https://github.com/aws-controllers-k8s/community/issues) and feedback on the main AWS Controllers for Kubernetes (ACK) Github project.

 ## Overview

 The ACK service controller for EMR on EKS provides declarative way to run spark jobs on EKS clusters.
-EMR on EKS uses highly optimized EMR runtime [3.5 times faster than open-source Spark](https://aws.amazon.com/blogs/big-data/amazon-emr-on-amazon-eks-provides-up-to-61-lower-costs-and-up-to-68-performance-improvement-for-spark-workloads/) when you run these jobs.
+EMR on EKS manages the lifecycle of these jobs and it uses highly optimized EMR runtime [3.5 times faster than open-source Spark](https://aws.amazon.com/blogs/big-data/amazon-emr-on-amazon-eks-provides-up-to-61-lower-costs-and-up-to-68-performance-improvement-for-spark-workloads/) when you run these jobs.
 For more information about EMR on EKS, please read our [documentation](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/emr-eks.html)

 ## Contributing